rhinstaller/anaconda/ui/webui/README.rst

 Development with rsync mode
 ---------------------------

-When developing the Web UI, after every change to your sources the webpacks need to be rebuilt and the contents of dist directory need to be copied to the SSH target's /usr/share/cockpit/anaconda-webui directory.
+When developing the Web UI, after every change to your sources we need to re-build and the contents of dist directory need to be copied to the SSH target's /usr/share/cockpit/anaconda-webui directory.